 To accomplish the first goal the decision-maker would again go back to the insurer and try to secure a pension or annuity plan.
 There were many reasons to go back to the insurer but the following two have been the most prominent - Life insurance investment can guarantee returns and second, any other safe or fixed income investment would attract more tax liability, in the way of TDS deduction at source, or had limited capacity to accept funds (Post Office MIS).

 So, the simple solution where everyone could go home happy was to integrate the income pay-out with the life insurance claim itself.
 This immediately resolved both the family problems:

-Online term insurance plans from Canara HSBC OBC Life, iSelect Star term plan, offers very customizable regular income pay-out option.
+Online term insurance plans from Canara HSBC Life, iSelect Smart360 Term Plan, offers very customizable regular income pay-out option.
 There are three choices available in this plan with the feature

 Fixed Regular Income Pay-Out